oqc-community/qat/README.rst

 Roadmap
 ----------------------

-We're currently working on a some significant refactors, we'll be sharing more on this and our future plans soon.
+We're currently working on a some significant refactors, we'll be sharing more on this and our future plans soon!

 |